-Position/Role Responsible Principal, Assistant Principal, & Department Chairs Timeline for Implementation Weekly
+Systems Coherent Instruction Effective Leadership Method for Monitoring Implementation and Effectiveness PLC documentation, observations Position/Role Responsible Principal, Assistant Principal, and Department Chairs Timeline for Implementation Weekly

-What partnerships, if any, with All stakeholders are involved in ensuring coherent instruction at TCHS.
+What partnerships, if any, with All stakeholders are involved in ensuring effective leadership at TCHS.

-IHEs, business, Non-Profits,
+IHEs, business, Non-Profits, ·

 Community based organizations,

 or any private entity with a

 demonstrated record of success is

 the LEA implementing in carrying

 out this action step(s)?